Charles Sanders Peirce: American Civil War

 Therefore, negroes are equal in political rights to whites.

 Travels to Europe

 He was elected a resident fellow of the American Academy of Arts and Sciences in January 1867.
-The Survey sent him to Europe five times, first in 1871 as part of a group sent to observe a solar eclipse.
+The Survey sent him to Europe five times, first in 1870, returning in 1871, as part of a group sent to observe a solar eclipse that was to take place on December 22, 1870.
 There, he sought out Augustus De Morgan, William Stanley Jevons, and William Kingdon Clifford, British mathematicians and logicians whose turn of mind resembled his own.
+In 1875, Peirce conducted experiments at the Geneva Observatory with his reversible pendulum, and commissioned the Société genevoise d'instruments physiques in Plainpalais a vacuum chamber for his pendulum.
+This work led in 1901 to the Earth ellipsoid proposed by Friedrich Robert Helmert, whose parameter values were remarkably close to reality.

 Harvard observatory

 From 1869 to 1872, he was employed as an assistant in Harvard's astronomical observatory, doing important work on determining the brightness of stars and the shape of the Milky Way.
 In 1872 he founded the Metaphysical Club, a conversational philosophical club that Peirce, the future Supreme Court Justice Oliver Wendell Holmes Jr., the philosopher and psychologist William James, amongst others, formed in January 1872 in Cambridge, Massachusetts, and dissolved in December 1872.
 Other members of the club included Chauncey Wright, John Fiske, Francis Ellingwood Abbot, Nicholas St. John Green, and Joseph Bangs Warner.
 The discussions eventually birthed Peirce's notion of pragmatism.